DutchVandaline/Project_FRIDAY/README.md

 # F.R.I.D.A.I
-Farily Reliable Interface with Dynamic Artificial Intelligence
+Farily Reliable Interface with Dynamic Artificial Intelligence<br>
+🏠 F.R.I.D.A.I is known as Friday, like Tony Stark's AI Assistant.
+It can serve you as JARVIS and FRIDAY.
+🚀 You can call her FRIDAY.

-# MK1
+# 🔭 MK1
 Friday MK1 is an intelligent digital assistant powered by OpenAI technologies, including OpenAI TTS (Text-to-Speech) and OpenAI Assistant AI.
 It is designed to assist users with various tasks such as interacting, searching Google, checking computer status, and retrieving weather data.

 ## Features